 Up-Close Glacier Views

-Moose, Wolves, Dahl Sheep, Rabbits, Bald Eagles, and Other Wildlife
+Moose, Wolves, Dall Sheep, Rabbits, Bald Eagles, and Other Wildlife

 The Knik Glacier, located on the northern edge of the Chugach Mountains, is over 28 miles long and 5 miles across, making it one of Southcentral Alaska's greatest rivers of ice.
 This is our first choice tour for adventurers wanting an amazing and truly Alaskan experience.